Restriction will continue, but selective relaxations in non-containment zones

 COVID-19: All you need to know about lockdown relaxation rules in your state

 An ICMR official said 3,86,791 tests for coronavirus tests have been conducted so far with 37,173 tests done on Saturday.
-Agarwal also said that 755 dedicated Covid-19 hospitals and 1,389 dedicated healthcare centres have been set up in country.
+Agarwal also said that 755 dedicated COVID-19 hospitals and 1,389 dedicated healthcare centres have been set up in the country.